-7. Bicycle Shops in Monterey County–and Tips on New and Used Bikes
+7. LOCAL BICYCLE SHOPS in Monterey County–and Tips on New and Used Bikes

 In this section, you’ll find:

 - Complete list, in alphabetical order, of “Local bike shops of Monterey County.”
 All sell new bikes.
 A few have used bikes for sale too.
 (See part 4 of this web page.)
 And all do maintenance and repair.

 - List of local bike shops best able to serve Spanish speakers–see ¿Habla usted español?

 - Tidbits about Monterey County local bike shops–a sampling to help you get acquainted.

 - Tips on purchasing new and used bikes.

 - Bikes for people unable to buy their own.